- How long have you been in business?

 What formats can the final video be in?

 Do you offer demo DVDs for potential clients to look at?

 MAKE SURE that you view an ENTIRE “FINISHED PRODUCT” of anyone you think you might hire.
 That is where you will SEE THE DIFFERENCE IN QUALITY between one company and another.
 It takes more time to compare this way, but will assure your satisfaction in the end.
 You will be taking a big chance of wasting your money and being disappointed in the quality if you don’t take that time.
 (Any videographer can take a few good shots and put them to music, and have it look good).
 We give sample DVD’s, and have many short samples on our website called “highlights & trailers”.
 If you like those, then look at some of the full ceremony/receptions we have on the tab with that description.

 What types of videography do you offer?

 Depending on your budget, we have two types.
 “Cinematic-style” Wedding Films are Edited/assembled with your choice of music added along with special effects to make it smooth and interesting to watch.
-This takes about 30 to 40 hours of work after your wedding.
-The less expensive “Basic” clean-up edit, does not have music added to the background.
-Only the music that was played during your ceremony and during spots at your reception.
+This takes about 40 to 50 hours of work after your wedding.
 Also, you may choose from the following “A La Carte” items; Wedding Day “Highlights”, Love Story/Engagement videos, Childhood/Dating Slideshow, & Honeymoon Slideshow.